danwing/cidfi/draft-wing-cidfi.md

 connection or a DTLS connection {{DTLS-CID}} from the network to the server and the server to the network.
-The information exchanged allows the server to know about network conditions and allows the server to signal packet importance.
-When the server lacks CIDFI support the host-to-network and network-to-host signaling can still operate to improve user experience but operates without per-packet prioritization.
+The information exchanged allows the server to know about network conditions and allows the server to signal per-packet importance within a stream by using a CID mapped to the packet metadata such as 'high priority' or 'low delay budget'.
+If the server lacks CIDFI support the host-to-network and network-to-host signaling can still operate to improve user experience but operates without per-packet importance while still allowing things like 'bandwidth' or 'low delay budget' to be signaled using CIDFI.

 {{fig-arch}} provides a sample network diagram of a CIDFI system showing two bandwidth-constrained networks (or links) depicted by "B" and